ddkrsiten/TPUF/README.md

 ```

 ### Training
-You need to set --model TPUF while trainning TPUF model.
+Please set --model TPUF while trainning TPUF model.

 All the recommended parameters are recorded in "run.sh".
-You can run the commands in "run.sh" to reproduce our experiments.
+You could run the commands in "run.sh" to reproduce our experiments.